Gunjan1116/Wellnesys_assignment/README.md

             "city": "Delhi"
         }
     - Send a GET request to http://localhost:5000/users to retrieve all users.
-- Check the logs: After making requests, you can check the logger.txt log file (if the path was not changed) to see the logged request information.
+- Check the logs: After making requests, you can check the logger.txt log file to see the logged request information.